Columbia Tanker Truck Accident Attorney

 - The trucking company: If the trucking company hires an inexperienced driver or allows a driver to break laws or regulations, the trucking company could be held liable for the collision.

-- The cargo company: If a cargo company is responsible for loading the tanker truck and they fail to properly load it, and that failure causes a crash, the cargo company could be held liable for the damages caused.
+- The cargo company: If a cargo company is responsible for loading the tanker truck and fail to load it properly, and that failure causes a crash, the cargo company could be held liable for the damages caused.

 - The mechanic: If a mechanic is responsible for adequately maintaining and repairing the tanker truck but fails to do so and that failure causes a collision, the mechanic could be held liable.